picturae/chars-and-chunks/README.md

         description: 'Increase with multiple matches'
     }])

-When the controller or the element is destroyed, the function returned when registering the match needs to executed to unregister:
+When the component or the element is destroyed, the function returned when registering the match needs to executed to unregister:

-    const cleanupHotkey = charsAndChunks.register (...
+    const cleanupHotkey = charsAndChunks.register (...)
-    const cleanupPattern = charsAndChunks.register (...
+    const cleanupPattern = charsAndChunks.register (...)
-    controller.ondestroy = function () {
+    component.ondestroy = function () {
       cleanupHotkey()
       cleanupPattern()
     }

+You will not find an unregister or toggle method in the API.
+When you need to remove or switch off a hotkey, you should register the hotkey separately in the beginning, and use the cleanup function to disable the hotkey.
+The hotkey may later be registered again (separately).

 With an overlay, the existing listeners can be suppressed and new ones can be set:

     charsAndChunks.overlay()
-    charsAndChunks.register (....
+    charsAndChunks.register (...)

 When the overlay is closed, the temporary situation is abandoned: